youngboy/engine-docs/source/index.md

 | Sangria | _Not available_ | Supported |
 | Absinthe | _Not available_ | Supported |

-### [Option 1] Side-Loader Package
+### [Option 1] Sidecar Package

 **Available for:** Node servers (Apollo Server and Express-GraphQL)

-The side-loader is a language-specific package that you add to your server.
+The sidecar is a language-specific package that you add to your server.
 It runs a proxy next to your server in the same container as your server.

-The side-loader package includes a pre-built copy of the Engine proxy binary.
+The sidecar package includes a pre-built copy of the Engine proxy binary.
 It spawns an Engine process side-by-side with the your GraphQL server's process and incoming GraphQL operations get routed through the proxy and then into your server.

-If you are already using [Apollo Optics](https://www.apollodata.com/optics/), the side-loader does not have to replace the [Optics agent](https://github.com/apollographql/optics-agent-js) (which is a tracing agent).
+If you are already using [Apollo Optics](https://www.apollodata.com/optics/), the sidecar does not have to replace the [Optics agent](https://github.com/apollographql/optics-agent-js) (which is a tracing agent).
 You can run the Engine proxy and an Apollo Tracing package in conjunction with the Optics agent, which uses a slightly different data format to report trace information.

 _Choose this configuration in environments where you don't want to orchestrate and manage the proxy process separate from your GraphQL server._